private-staticvoid/nu-chess-offline/README.md

 # ♟️🐶 Offline NU Chess Game
 NU Chess Game is an **offline**, two-player chess application built in Java using Swing.
 It enforces all standard chess rules.
 The game features smooth rendering, drag-and-drop piece movement, and visual indicators for turns and illegal moves.

+___**This project is developed as a university requirement for the course CCOBJPGL: Object-Oriented Programming.**___

 ## 🚀 Features
 - Local Two-Player Chess Gameplay